ag14774/CellularAutomatonFarm/README.md

 4. Open xTIMEComposer and check if project is found
 5. ???

-## How to contribute

-1. After a change is made, commit the change: git commit -am "This has been changed"
-2. Push change to master: git push origin master

 ## Added files

 Track newly added files using: git add <filename>